-Mental Health Connecticut (MHC) is committed to educating people about mental health and wellness through community forums, workshops, materials and events.
-MHC believes our communities will attain whole health through information, tools and skill-building that promote understanding and acceptance.
-Education is critical to changing the way in which mental health is perceived and how individuals with mental health conditions are treated.
+Mental Health Connecticut (MHC) is committed to supporting our communities statewide through educational programs and workplace wellness.
+We believe education is critical to changing the way in which mental health is perceived and how individuals take action for themselves and loved ones.

 According to Mental Health: A Report of the Surgeon General:

 “Stigmatization of people with mental disorders has persisted throughout history.
 It is manifested by bias, distrust, stereotyping, fear, embarrassment, anger, and/or avoidance.
 Stigma leads others to avoid living, socializing or working with, renting to, or employing people with mental disorders, especially severe disorders such as schizophrenia (Penn & Martin, 1998; Corrigan & Penn, 1999).
 It reduces patients’ access to resources and opportunities (e.g., housing, jobs) and leads to low self-esteem, isolation, and hopelessness.
 It deters the public from seeking, and wanting to pay for, care.
 In its most overt and egregious form, stigma results in outright discrimination and abuse.
 More tragically, it deprives people of their dignity and interferes with their full participation in society.”

 Read the full report from the Surgeon General.